ibm-cloud-docs/Cloudant/api/using_views.md

 ```
 {: codeblock}

-### Example JSON document that lists the keys to match:
+### Example JSON document that lists the keys to match

 ```json
 {